Celts in Transylvania: History

-4th century BC
+4th-3rd centuries BC

 The second half of the 4th century BC saw the Middle La Tène Celtic culture emerge in north-western and central Dacia, a development reflected especially in burials of the period.
 Celtic artifacts dating to this time have been discovered at Turdaș, Hațeg and Mediaș in modern-day Romania.

 By 1976, the number of Celtic sites found in Transylvania had reached about 150, indicating a significant La Tène population surpassed only by the Dacians.
 These sites are mostly cemeteries.
 Archaeological investigations have highlighted several warrior graves with military equipment, suggesting that an elite Celtic military force penetrated the region.

-Celtic vestiges are found concentrated in the Transylvanian plateau and plain, as well as the upper Someș basin, whereas the surrounding valleys of Hațeg, Hunedoara, Făgăraș, Bârsa, Sf.
-Gheorghe and Ciuc have neither necropoleis nor settlements but only tombs or isolated items.
-This indicates that Celts occupied the territory between Mureș and Someș, west of the Apuseni Mountains, and the plains and plateau in the intra-Carpathian space along with the valley in the upper basin of Someș.
+Celtic vestiges are found concentrated in the Transylvanian plateau and plain, as well as the upper Someș basin, whereas the surrounding valleys of Hațeg, Hunedoara, Făgăraș, Bârsa, Sfântu Gheorghe, and Miercurea Ciuc have neither necropoleis nor settlements but only tombs or isolated items.
+This indicates that Celts occupied the territory between the Mureș and Someș rivers, west of the Apuseni Mountains, and the plains and plateau in the intra-Carpathian space along with the valley in the upper basin of Someș.
 Nevertheless, these valleys, as well as those of Banat and Maramureș, have also yielded contemporary Dacian findings.

 Of the Celtic cemeteries excavated, the most important are those in Ciumești and Pișcolt (Satu Mare County) and Fântânele (Bistrița-Năsăud County).
 These contain over 150 graves compared to the average of 50–70.
 Necropoleis have also been found at Sanislău (Satu Mare County), Curtuișeni (Bihor County), Galații Bistriței (Bistrița-Năsăud County), and Brașov (Brașov County).